J.D. Pace University School of Law

 B.A., Hamilton College, major in Physics, minor in Computer Science

 John Bandler is a lawyer, consultant, author, teacher, and speaker who helps individuals and organizations navigate today's risks.
-His areas of expertise include cybersecurity, cybercrime prevention and investigation, traditional crime, criminal justice, anti-money laundering, anti-fraud, law, criminal justice, and more.
+He helps others better understand areas of law, cyber, cyberlaw, cybersecurity, cybercrime prevention and investigation, traditional crime, criminal justice, anti-money laundering, anti-fraud, and more.

-John holds a B.A. from Hamilton College, with a major in physics and a minor in computer science, and a J.D. from Pace University School of Law in 2002.
+John holds a B.A. from Hamilton College (with a major in physics and a minor in computer science) and a J.D. from Pace University School of Law in 2002.
+Since graduating law school he has continued his learning in many ways, including through certifications, and each time he writes, speaks, or teaches.

 SEC 315 Private Security and the Law